By: Susan Dugdale | Updated: 12-16-2023

 Each situation needs careful consideration.
 Are you able to talk knowledgeably on the topic you’ve been given?
 Are you entitled to talk about it?

 If you can not speak on the subject being asked of you, say so politely.
 You can offer to come back with a full response at a later date.
 Or you can hand the question on to someone who can answer it.
 Knowing your limits is very useful for maintaining credibility!

 Another possible downside is succumbing to fear.
 It could be fear of finding yourself with nothing to say, of drying up under pressure, or of muddling material in some way.
 The only really useful antidote to nervousness/fear is practice.
 Lots, and lots of it.
 It does get better!

-An extemporaneous speech is one where the speaker combines the use of notes with improvisation.
+An extemporaneous speech is one where the speaker combines the use of notes or cue cards with improvisation.
 It’s a mix of carefully scripted and sequenced material and impromptu speaking.

 An extemporaneous delivery is naturally flowing and conversational.
 The points to be made will have been carefully outlined.
 They will be in the correct order, along with their supporting ideas and examples but the exact wording is made up as you go along.

 If you give the same speech to different audiences, the words you use may change because every audience responds differently.
 The result is a speech that is fresh each time it is delivered, because while you are speaking, you are in the moment, speaking off-the-cuff and from the heart.
 The text is neither memorized, or being read word for word.

 Like the first three modes of delivery, this too needs practice, in order to become good at it.